-Dr. Parsons is an Associate Professor of Philosophy and the Director for the Center for Global Studies & Social Justice.
-He joined the department in August 2008 from his previous teaching positions at Central Michigan University (2007-08) and SUNY-Monroe Community College in Rochester, NY (2005-07).
+Dr. Parsons is an Associate Professor of Philosophy at Avila University.
+He joined the department in August 2008 from his previous teaching positions at Central Michigan University in Mount Pleasant, Michigan (2007-08) and SUNY-Monroe Community College in Rochester, New York (2005-07).
 His research currently focuses on the philosophical problems of how we represent phenomena of violence and how we exercise moral judgments about it, in particular as these problems relate to mass violence & genocide.
 In this arena, the questions are:

 - What is it that is under consideration for reflection when one “thinks clearly about violence”?